Some interesting articles about Steadicams

 into a very top heavy item.
 Normally, as you walk along you could trip

-over a cable or the edge of a carpet or something and recover pretty easily.
+over a cable or the edge of a carpet or something and recover pretty

-is to accelerate the sled away from you and to drag you into the ground
+sled/arm combination is to accelerate the sled away from you and to

-faster than you thought possible.
-So you have to be especially aware of
+drag you into the ground faster than you thought possible.
+So you have

-your surroundings, particularly on uneven ground or slippery surfaces.
+to be especially aware of your surroundings, particularly on uneven

-Ideally you should have someone with you to watch out for you and definitely
+ground or slippery surfaces.
+Ideally you should have someone with you

-if you are working on stairs.
-You should scout the ground (without wearing
+to watch out for you and definitely if you are working on stairs.
+You

-the rig) where you will be shooting, to check for problems.
-Also most
+shooting, to check for problems.
+Also most operators wear knee pads to

-operators wear knee pads to protect them should they fall.
+protect them should they fall.

 So now that we have the camera with its new found freedom, when do